halomod/hmf/docs/faq.rst

 What are the units of hmf's outputs?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Firstly, the units of all quantities should be specified in their docstring (please
-`<https://github.com/steven-murray/hmf/issues/new>make an issue`_ if this isn't the case!).
+`make an issue <https://github.com/steven-murray/hmf/issues/new>`_ if this isn't the case!).
-This can also be seen in the `<https://hmf.readthedocs.io/en/latest/_autosummary/hmf/hmf.mass_function.hmf.MassFunction.html#hmf.mass_function.hmf.MassFunction>API docs`_.
+This can also be seen in the `API docs <https://hmf.readthedocs.io/en/latest/_autosummary/hmf/hmf.mass_function.hmf.MassFunction.html#hmf.mass_function.hmf.MassFunction>`_.

 Nevertheless, it should be said that *all* quantities in ``hmf`` include little-*h*.
 So,
 for example, masses are in units of Msun/h, and distances in Mpc/h.
 This is consistent